jfhector/life-in-the-uk-test-study-notes/history/1066-1485-TheMiddleAges.md

 * 1284 Statute of Rhuddlan, annexed Wales
   * Castles built to maintain this power (Conwy, Caernarvon)
-* 1314 Robert the Bruce defeated the English.
+* 1314 Robert the Bruce (Battle of Bannockburn) defeated the English.
 Scotland remained unconquered
 * English established rule of an area around Dublin

 ### Outside